-During the fur trade era every fur trading post was required to keep a daily journal.
-This journal was usually written up by the chief clerk who was second in command at the fort.
-All these daily journals eventually ended up at the headquarters of their respective companies.
-Although Fort George was a North West Trading Co. post during 1794-95 its journals ended up in the Hudson's Bay Co. archives after the two companies joined forces shortly after 1820.
+During the fur trade, every fur trading post kept a daily journal.
+This journal was usually written by the chief clerk, second in command at the fort.
+These daily journals eventually were stored at the headquarters of their respective companies.

 During the late 1920s, Dr. A.S.
-Morton, a professor of history of the University of Saskatchewan received permission from the Royal Colonial Institute at London, England to review these Fort George Journals.
-He also received a lot of useful information from the Public Archives in Ottawa.
-From this information he gathered from these two sources he was able to write a historical book about the happenings at nearby Fort George.
-His book was called the Journals of Duncan M'Gillivray 1794-95.
+Morton, history professor at the University of Saskatchewan, received permission from the Royal Colonial Institute at London, England to review the Fort George Journals.
+He also found a lot of useful information from the Public Archives in Ottawa.
+From this information he put together the Journals of Duncan M'Gillivray 1794-95.

-During the period of 1794-95 Duncan M'Gillivray was the head clerk of nearby Fort George and Angus Shaw was the Chief Factor.
-In this book many interesting happenings are described in Duncan M’Gillivray’s own words.
-Although in this column I have selected only a small segment of his Journals of Fort George, it will give you some idea of what took place at this fort during the period of 1794-95.
+From 1794 to 1795 Duncan M'Gillivray was the head clerk of Fort George and Angus Shaw was Chief Factor.
+In this book daily fur trade life on the North Saskatchewan River was described.
+Although in this column I have selected only a small segment of his Journals of Fort George, it will give you an idea of what took place at this fort during that time.